OSGeo/gdal/doc/source/development/rfc/rfc103_schema_open_option.rst

-Several OGR drivers must guess the attribute data type: CSV, GeoJSON, SQLite, the auto-detected types are not always correct and the user has no way to override them at opening them.
+Several OGR drivers must guess the attribute data type: CSV, GeoJSON, SQLite, the auto-detected types are not always correct and the user has no way to override them at opening time.

 A secondary goal is to allow users to rename fields at opening time: some drivers have limitations regarding field names and have specific laundering rules that